-Whether you take aerospace or aeronautical engineering, there are some definite topics standard for both grades like dynamics, propulsion, and fluid mechanics, and so on.
+Whether you take aerospace or aeronautical engineering, there are some definite topics standard for both grades like dynamics, propulsion, fluid mechanics, and so on.
 However, aerospace engineering is the superset of aeronautical engineering, and aeronautical engineering is a subdivision of it.

 No matter which branch you choose, it depends on your career path.
 If you are passionate about the space industry, it is better to choose a course in Aerospace Engineering.
 If you are interested in working in the commercial aircraft industry, it is better to choose Aeronautical Engineering.

-Aerospace Engineering Courses in Canada Requirements
+Aerospace Engineering Courses in Canada Requirements for 2022

 Before you enroll in Aerospace Engineering Courses in Canada, there are certain Eligibility criteria and Documents needed for both undergraduates and graduates for Visa Processing which are mentioned below: